Hydraulic modular trailer: Specifications

 Gooseneck is the most common coupling used in the industry.
-A swan shaped coupling is coupled to the trailer and the tractor via connection of trailer pin and tractor fifth wheel.
-This coupling can be hydraulically adjusted to suit the tractor's height also the steering controls are connected to the coupling.
-Goosenecks are easy to use and gives benefit to using conventional tractors, but this coupling has two huge drawbacks.
-This coupling can not be applied in a two file or side by side HMT configuration, which limits the payload.
-Additionally, it can not be applied in push and pull configuration.
-Goosenecks are manufactured by the trailers manufactures themselves.
+A swan-shaped coupling is coupled to the trailer and the tractor via connection of the trailer pin and tractor fifth wheel.
+This coupling can be hydraulically adjusted to suit the tractor's height.
+The steering controls are also connected to the coupling.
+Goosenecks are easy to use and give benefits such as using conventional tractors.
+The gooseneck coupling has two major drawbacks: it can't be applied in a two-file or side-by-side HMT configuration (limiting the payload), and it can't be applied in a push-and-pull configuration.
+Goosenecks are manufactured by the trailer manufacturers.

-Drawbar is the most efficient and economical coupling which consists of an A-shaped frame with an I-shaped loop which is coupled to the trailer and connected to a ballast tractor via a towing hitch of the tractor.
+Drawbar is the most efficient and economical coupling which consists of an A-shaped frame with an I-shaped loop which is coupled to the trailer and connected to a ballast tractor using a towing hitch of the tractor.
 This coupling is widely used in developing countries because of its economical cost.
-Unlike gooseneck, this coupling can be applied to side by side and push & pull configuration which, but this coupling can not be connected to a typical tractor, it requires a ballast tractor which has a ballast box instead of a fifth wheel and tow hitches in the rear and front.
-Draw bars and tow hitches are manufacture red by companies like jost and BPW.
+Unlike gooseneck, this coupling can be applied to side by side and push & pull configuration which, but this coupling cannot be connected to a typical tractor, it requires a ballast tractor which has a ballast box instead of a fifth wheel and tow hitches in the rear and front.
+Draw bars and tow hitches are manufactured by companies like Jost and BPW.

-Since 2005 in the United States of America, HMT have extra features and design changes which include widening axles, and half way folding system.
-Due to different road regulations in different states, almost all manufacturers have adopted the US design and developed a product for the US market.
-These HMT trailers are named dual lane trailers, which comes from the widening characteristic of the trailer.
-Dual lane trailers have capability to change its width from 13 ft to 20 ft wide to make transport of empty trailers easy and also comply with state regulations when required.